PartyDAO/party-protocol/docs/overview.md

 # Party Protocol

-The Party Protocol allows people to pool funds together to acquire NFTs then govern those NFTs together.
+A protocol for _group coordination_.
+Party Protocol provides on-chain functionality for group formation, coordination, and distribution.
+Party Protocol allows people to pool funds together to acquire NFTs, then coordinate together to use or sell those NFTs as a group.

 ## Patterns